- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 Small section of non-interlocking / strip-cut style puzzle:

 All of the above cutting styles are done free-hand, with no pattern.
 No two pieces that are cut freehand will ever be exactly alike.
-With my Standard Cutting Style, which by far is my most common type of cut, I try to give each piece an irregular and unique edge.
-A given piece will interlock with pieces around it via a lot of knobs and earlets.
+With my Standard Cut which is my default cut, I try to give each piece an irregular and unique edge.
+A given piece will interlock with pieces around it via a lot of knobs and maybe occasional earlets.
 It is fun to look at and feel the different kinds of pieces used since they are all different.With mixed style, the addition of spirals adds even more variety to the puzzle!

 Piece Ratio or Density: